callawaycloud/Community-RecordDetail-ReadOnly/README.md

 **via url**
 login and navigate to [`/packaging/installPackage.apexp?p0=04t5e000000dcJkAAI`](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5e000000dcJkAAI).
 Choose `Install for: Admin Only`.

-### Upgrading

-This project has been updated to a [namespaced unlocked package](https://github.com/ChuckJonas/Salesforce-Environment-Vars/issues/3).
-If you installed before the namespace was added, and want to stay up-to-sync with the latest improvements, then please follow the [manual migration process](https://github.com/ChuckJonas/Salesforce-Environment-Vars/blob/master/docs/UPGRADE-FROM-UNPACKAGED.md)!

 ## 🔨 Usage

 1. Go to your community in Experience cloud